Features

 tailscale_exit_node_allow_lan_access=true|false

-Brokered leases get a one-shot auth key minted by the Worker via Tailscale OAuth (worker/src/tailscale.ts).
-Direct-provider leases use a key from CRABBOX_TAILSCALE_AUTH_KEY.
-The auth key is never stored on the runner.
+Brokered leases receive a one-shot auth key minted by the Worker via Tailscale OAuth.
+Direct-provider leases use a key read from the environment variable named by --tailscale-auth-key-env.
+Bootstrap pipes the key to tailscale up through stdin, so it is neither placed in process arguments nor stored on the runner.

-When the metadata says the lease is on the tailnet but the client cannot reach it, the most common reasons are:
+When the metadata says the lease is on the tailnet but the client cannot reach it, the usual causes are:

-• the client is not joined to the tailnet (tailscale status on the client);
+• the client is not joined to the tailnet (check tailscale status locally);

-• ACLs block the tag pair from reaching 100.x;
+• ACLs block the tag pair from reaching the 100.x address;

-• the runner's tailscaled process died (rare; readiness probes catch it
+• the runner's tailscaled died (rare; readiness probes normally catch this

 • before the lease is handed back).